AdobeDocs/analytics-platform.en/help/components/dimensions/t-breakdown-fa.md

 1. From the submenu select **[!UICONTROL Dimensions]**, **[!UICONTROL Metrics]**, **[!UICONTROL Filters]** or **[!UICONTROL Date ranges]** and then select an item.

-You can break down metrics by dimension items or audience filters across selected time periods.
+You can break down metrics by dimension items or audience segments across selected time periods.
 You can also drill down further to a more granular level.

    >[!NOTE]
    >